Kushak

 Kushak is also called Bainsla village and the largest village in the Palwal district of the Haryana state in India.
-As of the 2011 census, the village had a population of 5487 people.
+The Kushak Village settlement in 1095 from Gulda Rajashtna, Bharat As of the 2011 census, the village had a population of 25487 people.
 Kushak village sits on the bank of the Yamuna river about 40 miles south-east of the Indian capital New Delhi.
 It is the largest village of the Bainslat tribe.

 Demography

 Kushak villagers, called Bainsle, are the founder of all Bainsla villages in NCR.
 Kushak village a famous of Kushak - Badoli (bainslat).
 The village had a population of 5,487 at the time of 2011.